lionheart/git-bigstore/README.md

 Also, git-media hasn't been updated in a while.
 I promise to be a good maintainer!

 git-annex is another alternative, but it's solving a different problem and its implementation is a bit less dependent on Git itself.
 As a result, you essentially have to learn a whole new set of commands to work with it.
+I wanted to create something with as minimal complexity as possible.

 TODOs
 -----